wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 The WooCommerce Order Bump plugin comes with full compatibility with simple, variable, and subscription product types.
 This increases the range of product offerings that you can provide to your customers.

 **14) Enable Permalink On Product Title And Image**
 By enabling the permalink option from the Global Settings your customers can view the bump offer product in detail.
 Customers can click either on the product title or the product image of the bump offer product on the checkout page.
-As a result, the customer will be redirected to a new page where they can view the complete information.
+As a result, the customer will be redirected to a new page to view the complete information.

 **15) Add Custom Image**
 This is one of our recent features.
 The admin can change the default bump offer product image from the funnel setting and replace it with a custom image.